Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

 Accounting for these mechanisms, the allocation of funds becomes:

 \\ \textbf{Initial Pool of Funds} So as to prevent (i) flows from accumulating excessively and (ii) some phases from going short-staffing, the firm seeks to employ a sufficient amount of workers and machines in the first place.
 We assume that this choice accounts for the optimal number of duos $C_h^*$, augmented by the proactive target factor $r$ and adjusted for the maintenance threshold $\underline b$.
 The number of workers shall not be too high though.
-If we set $N=J$ then many workers would be idle when the pool of machines is not deprecated.
-Machines are more numerous, based on the maintenance threshold, because of the need for backup machines in periods of maintenance.
+Machines are more numerous due to depreciation, hence backup machines are needed to cope with periods of low machine productivity and of maintenance.
 We define:

 \\ \textbf{Sequential Allocation} Phases that are more likely to accumulate delay may benefit from being assigned funds first so that they can catch up rapidly.
 We introduce a lexicographic heuristic to define the priority order.
-The firm first allocates funds to the phase with the highest delay in terms of unsatisfied demand\footnotemark ($V_h$), and proceed likewise for picking the next phase to prioritize, and so on.
-If several phases show the same delay, however, the natural order is preserved, i.e., the earlier phase gets priority.
-This choice lies in another important consideration: slowdowns occurring at earlier stages are more harmful for the production system due to the sequential nature of the system (delays in one phase impact all the subsequent phases).
-Hence the importance of accounting for both the urgency and the natural order when setting priority.
+The firm first allocates funds to the phase with the highest delay in terms of production delay $V_{h,t}$ (defined in equation \eqref{eq:V}), and proceed likewise for selecting the next phase to prioritize, and so on.\footnotemark If several phases show the same delay, however, the natural order is preserved, i.e., earlier phases are given priority.
+This choice lies in another important consideration: slowdowns occurring at earlier stages are more harmful for the production system due to the sequential nature of the system---delays in one phase impact all the subsequent phases.

-We can finally design the allocation mechanism.
-Let us vectorize the operations.
-Starting from the highest-priority phase, say $h$, let $\mathbf{\tilde L_{h,t}^p}$ be the $h$-th workers' productivity vector sorted in descending and $\mathbf{\tilde K_{h,t}^p}$ be the counterpart for the machines' productivity.
+We can finally formalize allocation.
+Starting from the highest-priority phase, say $h$, let $\mathbf{\tilde L_{h,t}^p}$ be the $h$-th vector of workers' productivity sorted in descending order and $\mathbf{\tilde K_{h,t}^p}$ be the corresponding vector of machines' productivity.
 We compute the combined productivity vector for phase $h$: